mori-b/aioconnectors/README.md

 -debug_msg_counts is a boolean, enables to display every 2 minutes a count of messages in the log file, and in stdout if silent is disabled.
 -enable\_client\_try\_reconnect is a boolean always set to True.
 It lets the client try to reconnect automatically to the server every 5 seconds.
 -reuse\_server\_sockaddr, reuse\_uds\_path\_send\_to\_connector, reuse\_uds\_path\_commander\_server : booleans false by default, that prevent duplicate processes you might create by mistake from using the same sockets.
 In case your OS is not freeing a closed socket, you still can set the relevant boolean to true.
+-everybody\_can\_send\_messages if True lets anyone send messages through the connector, otherwise the sender must have write permission to the connector.
+-receive\_from\_any\_connector\_owner if True lets the api receive messages from a connector being run by any user, otherwise the connector user must have write permission to the api.
 -hook\_server\_auth\_client :  does not appear in the config file (kwargs only).
 Only for server.
 Can be a coroutine receiving a client peername and returning a boolean, to let the server accept or block the client connection.
 An example exists in the chat implementation.

 ### 5.More details about the send\_message arguments